 Quantity: 3-4 eggs/hen/week

-Barneveld, a town in the Netherlands was the birthplace of the Barnevelder breed in the late 1800s.
-Barnevelders are a good all-round dual-purpose bird that has recently been bred with show in mind.
-There are many different varieties of the breed that may be recognised depending on the region.
+Barneveld, a town in the Netherlands, was the birthplace of the Barnevelder breed in the late 1800s.
+Barnevelders are a good all-round dual-purpose bird that has recently been bred with the show in mind.
+Many different varieties of the breed may be recognised depending on the region.
 While a full list of colours is available below, some of these different colours may not be available in your region as they are very rare only bred by dedicated breeders.

 Silver blue, Chamois, Double-laced, Black, White, Autosexing barred, Dark brown, Partridge, Double-laced Blue, Blue, Silver, Silver-black double-laced.

 The double-laced bird is the most popular and original variety of the breed, making it very common and the easiest to source.
 One of the many features that have made the Barnevelder an alluring backyard breed is their beautiful feathers that glisten and glow with a green iridescent tinge when exposed to sunlight.